sgsaenger/vipster/INSTALL.md

 #### Built-in Python-widget

-By adding `-D PYSHELL=ON` to the build of the Qt-frontend, a python terminal with embedded vipster bindings is enabled.
+By adding `-D VIPSTER_PYWIDGET=ON` to the build of the Qt-frontend, a python terminal with embedded vipster bindings is enabled.

 ### Standalone Python-bindings